ev3rywh3re/vagrant-swamp/README.md

 ##WordPress Multisite Notes##

 For now I am putting my personal notes for separating the WordPress core installation and activating multisite.
+Although I intend to keep this project vary basic, the goal is keep things simple so this vagrant configuration can be used to learn more about complex web applicaions like WordPress.

 1. Put WordPress into a subfolder in the website root.
 In this case I'm using /vagrant/sites/dev/wp/
 2. Run the automated WordPress install procedure.
 Set up admin account, log in, set permalink settings.